-A Few Ideas: Found a fan or a person touched by your writing?
+A Few Ideas for Submissions: Found a fan or a person touched by your writing?
 Had a rejection when a company changed owners?
 Had a story snapped up by two publishers at the same time?
 Had a story that was published twice rejected by a contest that accepted reprints?
 We want to hear about your unexpected adventures in the writing world.

 You Can’t Make This Stuff Up